 “I notified the attorney general’s office, the governor’s office of my intent to stop the execution and requested a stay for 14 days for the second execution scheduled this afternoon,” said Patton, referring to the execution of Charles Warner.

-The state's governor ordered an investigation and issued an executive order granting a 2-week delay in executions.
+Fallin ordered an independent review of the state’s execution procedures and issued an executive order granting a two-week delay in executions.